Grabbing Attention Within The First 3 Seconds.

 #3: Include Simple Yet Powerful Text

-Video thumbnails are small, so you don’t have room to add a lot of text.
+Video thumbnails are small, so you don’t have a lot of room to add text.
 To make the most of this space, it’s important to write something that inspires users to click.
-Evoke emotion, be informative and rouse a little curiosity to get viewers to click through to your video.

 #4: Embed Your Logo